 Why this programme?

-Ecology and Conservation is the specialisation for those who want to become nature conservationists, or those who want to conduct ecology or conservation biology research.
-In the Master Programme in Biology, specialising in Ecology and Conservation, you can choose among theoretical courses relating to plants, animals and microorganisms and their interactions, and there are also vocational courses that are intended for future work with nature conservation within companies, authorities and other organisations.
-You can become a sought after practitioner with a stable theoretical base.
+In this specialisation within the Master's Programme in Biology you can choose among theoretical courses relating to plants, animals and microorganisms and their interactions, and there are also vocational courses that are intended for future work with nature conservation within companies, authorities and other organisations.
+This means you can become a sought after practitioner with a stable theoretical base.

-As ecology deals with the interactions among organisms and their relations to the environment and is a meeting point for many biological fields of competence, this specialisation is to a large degree interdisciplinary.
+This specialisation is to a large degree interdisciplinary.
 To understand the distribution and abundance of species it is essential to include courses in evolutionary biology.
-Nature conservation includes the preservation of genetic variation, and studies in genetics are crucial for many ecological issues.
+Nature conservation includes the preservation of genetic variation at different levels, and studies in genetics are crucial for many ecological issues.
 Both theoretical and applied discussions on biodiversity and species coexistence patterns require skills in species identification, and for some fields of ecology knowledge in earth sciences and chemistry are important.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

 In the second course, Population and Community Ecology, you will plunge deep into ecological patterns and processes, topics that you have already encountered during earlier basic courses.
 Various themes are introduced in lectures and discussed in seminars, but most importantly you will work through these themes in projects.
-You will learn to use tools to analyse dynamics in populations and communities with examples drawn from both plants and animals.
+You will learn the analytical tools used to explore dynamics in populations and communities with examples drawn from both plants and animals.